alkhachatryan/tinyurl-test/README.md

 11. The project is dockerized with docker-compose and makefile.

 # Report for endpoints speed
 These are the timing for most heavy queries.
-Tested with me PC with the following params:
+Tested with my PC with the following params:
 1. RAM - 24GB
 2. CPU - i5 9th gen
 3. GPU - GeForce GTX 1650